 LOOKING FOR MORE GERMAN DISHES?
 THEN CHECK OUT 10+ German Food Recipes You Must Try

-FOR OTHER COMFORT SOUP RECIPES, CHECK OUT THESE OTHER POSTS –
+FOR OTHER SOUP IDEAS, CHECK OUT MY SOUPS COLLECTION!

 - 2 tbsp olive oil